teragrid/dgrid/docs/specification/configuration.rst

     ##### main base config options #####

-    # TCP or UNIX socket address of the ABCI application,
+    # TCP or UNIX socket address of the asura application,
-    # or the name of an ABCI application compiled in with the Tendermint binary
+    # or the name of an asura application compiled in with the teragrid binary
     proxy_app = "tcp://127.0.0.1:46658"

     # A custom human readable name for this node